iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 A drawback of this approach is that it does tend to limit your choice of programming languages for the cross-platform codebase.
 Programming languages all tend to have their own [ABIs](https://en.wikipedia.org/wiki/Application_binary_interface), and you need to rely on there being a "bridge" available between the two languages you want to use.
 In practice, this often means finding an intermediate ABI that both languages can interoperate with - quite a lot of languages have compatibility with the C ABI, for instance.

-I love Swift, and write code in it every day.
-It'd be _great_ if we could ship CascableCore in Swift to multiple platforms, and Swift even has [official Windows builds](https://www.swift.org/download/)!
+Since I primarily work on Mac and iOS apps, I write code in Swift every day.
+It's been getting a lot more love on the cross-platform front than its predecessor in the ecosystem, Objective-C (Swift even has [official Windows builds](https://www.swift.org/download/)!), and it'd be _great_ if we could ship CascableCore in Swift to multiple platforms.

 However, the challenge comes not necessarily from compiling our Swift code on Windows, but from using it from *other* languages.
-Specifically in this case, I'd like to write a C# app using WinUI3 that uses our CascableCore camera SDK.
+Specifically in this case, I'd like to write a C# app using [WinUI 3](https://learn.microsoft.com/en-us/windows/apps/winui/) that uses our CascableCore camera SDK.
 However, there just isn't an existing bridge between Swift ABI and the C#/CLR one.

 Well, maybe there's a solution.
 Swift recently introduced C++ interoperability… maybe we could use that to bridge between the two worlds?

 *How hard could it be?*

 That little question, dear reader, led me down quite the rabbit hole.
-This blog post is a brave retelling of that story, tactfully omitting the defeats and unashamedly embellishing the victories — just as any story worth its salt does.
+This blog post is a brave re-telling of that story, tactfully omitting the defeats and unashamedly embellishing the victories — just as any story worth its salt does.

 If you already know what C++/CLI and a CLR is and don't need my life story, you can hop straight over to the [SwiftToCLR proof-of-concept repository](https://github.com/cascable/swift-on-windows-poc).
 The readme there is still pretty long, but it's a more technical document with the aim of getting folks more familiar with the technologies at hand to get stuck in.

 Otherwise, stick around!
 It's been a… journey.
 An exciting, fun, frustrating, tedious journey.
-But I learned a lot, and hopefully you'll enjoy coming along for the ride.
+However, I learned a lot, and hopefully you'll enjoy coming along for the ride.

 ### What Are We Trying To Achieve?